 The first and perhaps most apparent distinction is the material cost.
 Thinner silicon steel sheets, like the 0.2mm variant, tend to be more expensive due to their relative scarcity and the need for precision manufacturing.
 The raw silicon steel material of 0.2mm is 1.7 times 0.35mm.

-Furthermore, the reduction in thickness introduces deformation issues.
+The reduction in thickness introduces deformation issues.
 0.2mm silicon steel is very easy to deform during the punching and stamping process, so this mold design has a very high requirement.
 Not every supplier can laminate 0.2mm silicon steel perfectly(almost all China suppliers can laminate 0.5mm silicon steel).

 So the mold cost is higher than a 0.5mm mold accordingly.
 We will use the best quality Tungsten Steel to ensure the mold life span and tolerance.